MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

 1. Go to <https://dev.azure.com> and select **Organization settings**.
 1. Select **General** > **Extension**.
 1. Install the following Extensions.
-   - **Power Platform Build Tools (required)**: This extension contains the first-party build tasks for Dataverse. (<https://marketplace.visualstudio.com/items?itemName=microsoft-IsvExpTools.PowerPlatform-BuildTools>)
+   - **Power Platform Build Tools (required)**: This extension contains the first-party build tasks for Power Platform. (<https://marketplace.visualstudio.com/items?itemName=microsoft-IsvExpTools.PowerPlatform-BuildTools>)

    - **Replace Tokens (required)**: This extension is used by the pipelines to replace tokens in configuration files in order to be able to store secure values in private variables configured for a pipeline. (<https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens> | <https://github.com/qetza/vsts-replacetokens-task>)